CAS Computer Replacement Program (CCRP) Policy

 Eligible individuals may defer participation in the current CCRP cycle.
 If an individual chooses to defer:

-- In the following cycle(s), the deferred individual will be eligible, in addition to the regular available spaces
+- In the following cycle(s), the deferred individual will be eligible, in addition to the regularly available spaces

 - The maximum number of participation spaces (regular + deferrals) cannot exceed 1/3 of the total number of CCRP eligible employees for that department